ntechd/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-Built using HTML, CSS, JS, jQuery, AJAX, and Express.
+Built using HTML, CSS, JS, jQuery, and AJAX.

 ## Final Product